kudlav/videoeditor/README.md

 ### Production

 Install the dependencies and start the server and webpack for production.
+Don't forget to change config file.

 ```sh
 $ npm install